fluendo/recruitment/artificial-intelligence/ai_intern/Q_1/ZhihaoChen_ANSWER.md

 This was an individual project completed for the final assignment in a Computer Vision course.
 The dataset consisted of images of the same type of plant, and the goal was to analyze visual attributes such as color and area to assess their condition.
 I used traditional computer vision techniques like segmentation, morphological operations (open/close), and color histograms, mainly with MATLAB’s Computer Vision Toolbox.
 One of the main difficulties was segmenting the plants accurately, as lighting conditions and backgrounds varied across images.
 I solved this by experimenting with different thresholding strategies and applying open/close operators to refine the segmented regions and recover essential plant details.

 * **Character Recognition of Book Titles:**
 In this project, the dataset contained images of book covers along with separate images for each of the 26 alphabetic characters.
 The objective was to recognize the title text on each book cover.
 My approach began with image segmentation to isolate each character as an independent connected component.
-Then, I applied skeletonization and extracted features such as chain code, number of lines, and number of circles, which were then compared to the reference dataset.
+Then, I applied skeletonization and extracted features such as chain code, number of lines, number of circles..., which were then compared to the reference dataset (characters).
 This was also part of the final Computer Vision project.
 The main challenge was identifying efficient and meaningful features to describe the characters, which I addressed through iterative testing and refinement.

 * **Transfer Learning with YOLOv8:**
-This project followed the Transfer Learning workflow described in the GitHub repository Pretrained YOLOv8 Network for Object Detection.
-I used the Indoor Object Detection Dataset to fine-tune the model.
-Even though the dataset was relatively small, training the network for just 10 epochs yielded promising results, with a mean Average Precision (mAP) close to 0.8.
+This project followed the Transfer Learning workflow described in [GitHub - Pretrained YOLOv8 Network For Object Detection.](https://github.com/matlab-deep-learning/Pretrained-YOLOv8-Network-For-Object-Detection?tab=readme-ov-file).
+I used the [Indoor Object Detection Dataset.](https://zenodo.org/record/2654485/files/Indoor%20Object%20Detection%20Dataset.zip?download=1) to fine-tune the model.
+Even though the dataset was small, training the network for just 10 epochs yielded promising results, with a mean Average Precision (mAP) close to 0.8.
 This experience showed me how effective transfer learning can be in scenarios where data is limited, and how pretrained models can drastically reduce training time while maintaining high performance.